 Federal Unsubsidized Direct Loans are not need-based, and will be offered to any U.S. citizen or eligible non-citizen who completes a Free Application for Federal Student Aid (FAFSA) and has no prior federal student loan default or other disqualifying circumstance.
 Interest is charged on the loan, beginning the day that the loan is disbursed.
-Students are charged a 1.068 percent loan fee, deducted prior to the loan being disbursed.
-Students borrowing Unsubsidized Direct Loans may defer payment of principal and interest while enrolled at least half-time and for a six-month grace period following graduation.
+Students are charged a 1.069 percent loan fee, deducted prior to the loan being disbursed.
+Students borrowing Unsubsidized Direct Loans may defer payment of principal and interest while enrolled at least half-time and for a six-month grace period following a withdrawal, leave of absence or graduation.
 Accrued interest is normally added to the loan principal when the loan goes into repayment.

 Federal Graduate PLUS Loans

 The Federal Graduate PLUS Program is available to law students enrolled in school at least half-time.
 Law students must be U.S. citizens or registered permanent residents to apply for the PLUS.
 Eligibility for the PLUS is not based on demonstrated financial need.
 The Grad PLUS loan is credit-based, and every application for the PLUS loan will result in a credit history inquiry.
 An adverse credit history may result in a denial of the loan.